KPN

-KPN (in full Koninklijke KPN N.V., also Royal KPN N.V.) is a Dutch landline and mobile telecommunications company.
+Koninklijke KPN N.V.
+(Royal KPN N.V. in English), trading as KPN is a Dutch telecommunications company.
 KPN originated from a government-run postal, telegraph and telephone service and is based in Rotterdam, Netherlands.

 History

 Until 1998

 What is now KPN was first officially established as a postal service called the Statenpost in 1752.
 In 1799, Dutch postal services were reformed into a single, national system, and in 1807, was placed under the administration of the Ministry of Finance.
 In 1893, postal system and telegraph and telephone services were brought together to form the Staatsbedrijf der Posterijen, Telegrafie en Telefonie (approximately, “National corporation for Postage, Telegraphy and Telephony”), shortened to PTT or internationally as PTT-NL, under the Ministry of Agriculture, Industry and Commerce.

 Around a hundred years later, post codes were introduced in the Netherlands in 1977, which allowed full automation of the postal system.
 On 1 January 1989, the PTT was corporatised and reorganised as a private business known as Koninklijke PTT Nederland (“Royal PTT Netherlands”), shortened to KPN or PTT Nederland.
 KPN remained wholly owned but no longer managed by the Dutch government.
 Its postal service was called PTT Post while its telecom service was called PTT Telecom, both independent from each other.

 In 1992, KPN cofounded GD Express Worldwide (GDEW) with TNT and the state owned postal companies of Canada, France, West Germany and Sweden.
 KPN later bought out the shares held by the state owned postal companies, owning a total of 50% shareholding of GDEW.

 KPN took over its GDEW partner TNT between October 1996 and January 1997.
 KPN also controlled the national Dutch postal services until its postal division was spun-off and merged with TNT to form TNT Post Group (TPG) in 1998.

 The Dutch government progressively privatised KPN beginning in 1994, with KPN listed on the Amsterdam Stock Exchange, then reduced its stake to 6.4% in 2005, and finally completed the process in 2006, giving up its golden share veto rights.